 - Age ≥60 years

-- If taking tamoxifen or toremifene, and age <60>
+- If taking tamoxifen or toremifene, and age <60 years, then FSH and plasma estradiol level in postmenopausal ranges.

 “It is not possible to assign menopausal status to women who are ceceiving a LH-RH agonist or antagonist.
 In women premenopausal at the time of adjuvant chemotherapy, amenorrhea is not a reliable indicator of menopausal status.”